Festival Policies

 1. All merchandise from Otafest itself, the Exhibitor Hall, or Artist Alley, must be paid for.

-2. Any patron caught shoplifting will be handed over to the proper authorities, have their wristband revoked, and refused service into all future Otafest events.
-There will be no exceptions.
+2. Any patron caught shoplifting will be handed over to law enforcement, have their admission revoked, and refused admission to all future Otafest events.

 9. Photography and Video Recording

-2. No photographer, videographer, or journalist shall make use of any implement that rests wholly or partially upon a supporting device that is anchored to, tethered to, or in any other way deriving strength or stability from any source other than their person (e.g. a tripod) without express written permission from authorized Otafest staff.
+2. No photographer, videographer, or journalist shall make use of any implement that rests wholly or partially upon a supporting device that is anchored to, tethered to, or in any other way deriving strength or stability from any source other than their person (e.g. a tripod).

-3. No photographer, videographer, or journalist shall make use of any implement that exceeds 24 inches in its largest dimension (e.g. large reflectors or light boxes) without express written permission from authorized Otafest staff.
-Body mounted stabilizers and harnesses are exempt from this policy.
+3. No photographer, videographer, or journalist shall make use of any implement that exceeds 24 inches in its largest dimension (e.g. large reflectors or light boxes).
+Body mounted stabilizers and harnesses are exempt from this clause.

-4. Photography, videography, and verbal interviewing is prohibited on or from any staircase, stairwell or landing within a staircase or stairwell, or within 1m of any venue entrance or emergency exit (marked by signs), elevator door, escalator entrance/exit, or bathroom entrance/exit.
+4. For safety purposes, photography, videography, and verbal interviewing is prohibited on or from any staircase, stairwell, landing within a staircase or stairwell, or within 1 meter of any venue entrance or emergency exit, elevator door, escalator entrance/exit, or bathroom entrance/exit.

-5. Additional areas of congestion may be designated as “no photography” zones without prior notice by posting visible material including, but not limited to floor markings and/or signage.
+5. Additional areas may be designated as “no photography” zones without prior notice by posting visible material including but not limited to floor markings and/or signage.

 6. Photography of artwork in Artist Alley is not allowed without express permission of the artist.

-7. Photography, videography, and verbal interviewing is prohibited within the Exhibitor Hall (Exhibition Hall C, D, E) except in designated areas or with written permission from authorized Otafest staff.
+7. Photography, videography, and verbal interviewing is prohibited within the Exhibitor Hall except in designated areas.

-8. Usage of the venue’s power outlets is prohibited.
+8. Usage of the venue’s power outlets is prohibited, and the offender will be solely responsible for any resulting charges or fines.

 9. Permission must be obtained from the subject(s) before taking pictures of guests, other patrons, or the general public.

-10. Patrons consent to being photographed and/or video recorded by Otafest staff and/or volunteers, and having those images used for Otafest’s promotional and commercial purposes.
+10. By purchasing admission to Otafest, patrons consent to being photographed and/or video recorded by Otafest staff and/or volunteers, and having those images used for Otafest’s promotional and commercial purposes.

 10. Weapons & Props